VisualMelon/logic_and_proof/first_order_logic_in_lean.rst

      \ldots &= t_4 \\
      \ldots &= t_5.

 Lean has a mechanism to model such calculational proofs.
-Whenever a proof of an equation is expected, you can provide a proof using the identifier ``calc``, following by a chain of equalities and justification, in the following form:
+Whenever a proof of an equation is expected, you can provide a proof using the identifier ``calc``, following by a chain of equalities and justifications, in the following form:

 .. code-block:: text